MnLgt/ExplosionAiCaseStudy/README.md

 ## Music Metadata

 ### The Industry Challenge
+* **[Volume of Daily Music](lws/Music%20Metadata%20Problem%20-%20Facts%20%26%20Figures.md#volume-of-music-uploaded-daily):** Spotify receives approximately 40,000 new tracks daily.
 * **[Misattributed Ownership Rights](lws/Music%20Metadata%20Problem%20-%20Facts%20%26%20Figures.md#metadata-incompleteness):** Approximately 15% of tracks have incomplete metadata, compounded by lack of standardization.
 This leads to ownership disputes affecting $1.5 billion in royalties annually.
 * **[Unallocated Royalties](lws/Music%20Metadata%20Problem%20-%20Facts%20%26%20Figures.md#financial-impact):** An estimated $2.5 billion in "black box money" remains unallocated due to metadata issues, preventing proper compensation to rightful creators.
 * **[Compensation Gaps](lws/Music%20Metadata%20Problem%20-%20Facts%20%26%20Figures.md#financial-impact):** Roughly 25% of songwriting revenue is lost due to metadata errors, with independent artists disproportionately affected by these systemic failures.

 ### Building a parser to extract song title, artist, featured artist and modifiers

-In the music industry, we're dealing with a massive influx of new songs every day, and the formatting of metadata can be all over the place.
-We've built a Spacy pipeline that standardizes this data, extracting key components like song titles, artists, and versions.
-This means no matter where the data comes from, we can quickly organize it and give each component a unique identifier.
-This streamlined approach is a game-changer for our clients, boosting efficiency by about 50% and ensuring accurate, consistent handling of music rights.
+Our music metadata parser addresses the challenge of inconsistent formatting across the industry's massive daily influx of new content.
+We've developed a specialized spaCy pipeline that standardizes this unstructured data by extracting and categorizing key components including song titles, artists, featured performers, and version modifiers.

+This standardization process assigns unique identifiers to each metadata component, creating a consistent framework regardless of the source format.
+The system transforms chaotic, heterogeneous metadata into structured, reliable information that can be seamlessly integrated across platforms and databases.
+For our clients, this has translated to approximately 50% improvement in processing efficiency while ensuring accurate, consistent management of music rights and royalty attributions.

 ![Title Variations GIF](lws/assets/title_variations.gif)